-The curriculum has been tested in the classroom for three years, in incrementally more complete and comprehensive state.
-During the first year we introduced the key design ideas and some abstractions, using the full Java language with commercial IDE (Metrowerks).
+This curriculum has been tested in the classroom for three years, in incrementally more complete and comprehensive states.
+During the first year, we introduced the key design ideas and some abstractions, using the full Java language with a commercial IDE (Metrowerks).
 In the second year we first used ProfessorJ and a draft of the textbook covering the first four weeks of the course (up to abstractions).
-This year we complemented the textbook with online lecture notes.
-Over the three years we have experimented with different structure of student's test suites.
+In 2005 we complemented the textbook with online lecture notes.
+Over the three years we have experimented with a different structure for student's test suites.
 Every year the course has been team taught by two or more instructors, only one of them (Viera Proulx) from the HtDCH group.

 The instructors in all sections of the subsequent courses (Object-Oriented Design and Computer Organization and Programming) uniformly comment on better preparation of students who completed this curriculum.
-The most telling comment came from a student was a posting on the newsgroup in response to some complaints about the wording of an exam question:
+This claim is supported by data that indicate a higher success rate and a lower attrition than in similar classes prior to our change in curriculum.
+The most telling comment came from a student as a posting on the course newsgroup in response to some complaints about the wording of an exam question:

 Now that is completely unfair. [reply to an earlier unhappy posting] I transfered into Northeastern at the beginning of this past year.
-I went to a community college for a year, took 3 differnt programming classes there as well as an AP Computer Science class in Highschool.
+I went to a community college for a year, took 3 different programming classes there as well as an AP Computer Science class in Highschool.
 Now I can honestly say that in this ONE semester, I have learned more from Clement's class than all of my previous classes combined.
 I wish that I had no programming experiance before coming here because some old habits are hard to change.